 Enforcement

-Victoria has low enforcement of STR regulations.
+Victoria has high enforcement of STR regulations.
 Operating without proper licensing or failing to comply with local regulations can result in citations, fines, and potential loss of your permit.

 Get the full Victoria compliance guide